 Kart Engine Size, Power & Class

-Now, I may have touched on different kart engines and their power outputs in varying degrees before, but there is a lot to consider when picking an engine for your kart.
-The size of your engine should be considered in terms of not only your experience driving go-karts but also the kinds of race divisions you want to be entering, your age, height, and even your weight.
+When choosing the right size of engine for your kart, you need to consider not only your experience driving go-karts, but also the kinds of race divisions you want to be entering, your age, height, and even your weight.

 Similar to all motorsports, karting is split into different ‘series’ and engine outputs to level the playing field somewhat.
-Imagine turning up at a race with your trusty single-speed where everybody else had six-speed Shifter karts, and then think about trying to race against them.
+Imagine turning up at a race with your trusty single-speed only to find that everybody else has 6-speed shifter karts, and then think about trying to race against them.
 Yeah, I wouldn’t like my odds either!

-Every track will have slightly varying engine classes and popularity, so I would recommend looking at this fact as well as considering the collection of areas I’ll cover.
-What fun is there in buying a brand new, fully-kitted LO206 spec kart when your area actually has a far fuller, more competitive TaG series?
-Or worse still, your local tracks don’t run the LO206 series altogether.
+Every track will have slightly varying engine classes and popularity, so I recommend looking into this well before going kart shopping.
+What’s the point buying a brand new, fully-kitted out LO206 spec kart when your area actually has a far better, more competitive TaG series?
+Or worse still, what if your local tracks don’t run the LO206 series altogether?